thebuda/thebuda.github.io/about.md

 ## Contact me

 I hate spam, so I'm not one to put my personal email address out there.
-If you'd like to contact me please use Twitter.
+If you'd like to contact me, please use Twitter.

 <a href="https://twitter.com/intent/tweet?screen_name=thebuda&ref_src=twsrc%5Etfw" class="twitter-mention-button" data-show-count="false">Tweet to @thebuda</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>